 We enjoyed having friends of the boys spend a day with us aboard Misty.
 We set off for Thayer Bay, threw an anchor and enjoyed an afternoon of swimming, kayaking and floating in the water.
 Thanks for the visit Morgan and Sarah!

 Burlington is jam packed with amazing restaurants of every kind.
 We like to try new places, in addition to going back to old favorites during our visits.
 We were thrilled to discover August First, a fabulous bakery/cafe located at the corner of S. Champlain and Main Streets, a short walk from the marina.
 You can buy breads, donuts, biscuits and other baked goods, and have breakfast or lunch.
 We had both breakfast and lunch here, and the food is delicious!
 Don’t miss their maple biscuits…delicious and HUGE, one is enough for two to split.
 They open at 7:30 and the biscuits are hot out of the oven.
-We know this, because we were there early the morning we left Burlington!
+We know this, because we were there early the morning we left Burlington to grab some!
 They have lots of outdoor seating, so Madison was able to join us for lunch.

 For our anniversary, we tried Bistro Margo, a special place for a special occasion.
 We were happy we did.
 The space is clean and modern, and the tables are nicely spaced.
 The service was wonderful, and the “classic French cuisine with a modern twist” was delicious.
 We loved it!